Qualifying Titles for Graduate Assistants and Fellows

 Examples of teaching assistant tasks:

-- Teach one to three 3-hour classes
+- Teach one to two 3-hour classes

-- Teach one to two 5-hour classes
+- Teach one to two 5-hour language classes

 - Lead one to five discussion or laboratory sections of a course